2022 Wellington protest: Auckland

 On 27 February, Brian Tamaki's Freedom and Rights Coalition organised a protest march across the Auckland Harbour Bridge to Victoria Park.
 A group of protesters subsequently set up camp in the Auckland Domain.
 Police blocked roads to the Auckland Domain to prevent more people from joining while the Auckland Council issued by-law breach notices ordering the campers to leave.
 Their presence was also opposed by the mana whenua Ngāti Whātua, who issued demands that they leave their rohe.
-An iwi spokesman said of the protests: "We're unequivocal: We are the tangata whenua of Central Auckland and of that site, Pukekaroa and Waikohanga.
-Despite protestors initially claiming they were "not going anywhere", they accepted a second Police request to leave on 3 March, the day after the Police evicted the anti-mandate protesters at Parliament.
+An iwi spokesman said of the protests: "We're unequivocal: We are the tangata whenua of Central Auckland and of that site, Pukekaroa and Waikohanga."
+Despite protesters initially claiming they were "not going anywhere", they accepted a second Police request to leave on 3 March, the day after the Police evicted the anti-mandate protesters at Parliament.
 Police and Auckland Council officials helped the protesters to remove their tents and camping equipment.

 In addition to the Auckland Domain protest, the Telegram influencer Karen Brewer attempted to organise protests outside the Governor-General's official residences in Wellington and Auckland.
 Her goal was to get Governor-General Cindy Kiro to dissolve Parliament and issue a writ for a new election.